A Comprehensive Guide to Setting Up Your Go Development Environment

 brew install go

-Homebrew typically handles adding go
+Homebrew typically handles adding go to your PATH automatically.

 1.4.
 Linux